 - Educating customers is crucial to educate your customer about your brand and its values, the products it caters to, and any new updates that the customer must know.

-- Unsubscription of users – sometimes subscribes slip off but to keep the engagement and efforts to bring them back, you can follow them up from time to time if they catch up to something they grow interested in your feed.
+- Unsubscription of users – sometimes subscribes slip off but to keep the engagement and attempts to bring them back, you can follow them up from time to time if they catch up to something they grow interested in your feed.

 Let’s see how others are doing drip email campaigns: Drip email campaigns examples